Top 10 Umbra Enchantments in Magic: The Gathering

 1. Bear Umbra

 While Bear Umbra eats more mana than most of its peers, it offers incredible ramping potential.
-Not only does your monster receive +2/+2 and totem armor, they also automatically untap all lands you control when they attack!
+Not only does your monster receive +2/+2 and totem armor, but they also automatically untap all lands you control when they attack!

 Again, combo this with "Omnath, Locus of Mana" in commander, who stockpiles green mana even as phases and turns end, gaining power for each.
 When he or an ally swings with Bear, immediately re-tap your now-refreshed lands to increase his strength before your attacks land, letting you gain an immediate boost that will quickly decimate foes.
 Bear Umbra is an easy choice for my own Omnath decks, and while it's not the cheapest Magic card, it's far from unattainable, often . costing well under four dollars